A new project aims to explore how EWB Australia can support the growth of First Nations STEM leaders of the future.

 The project will engage with a range of stakeholders including Aboriginal and Torres Strait Islander representatives (existing partners, engineering and STEM professionals), EWB volunteers, program staff, educators, community development practitioners and STEM organisations.
 It will facilitate knowledge sharing between the people and organisations that are working in these areas to consolidate what is known, distil insights, identify gaps and co-create opportunities where EWB can deliver value and effective support.

-As part of this project, EWB Australia will undertake research, semi-structured interviews, focus group sessions and co-creation workshops with key stakeholders from November to March 2021, and ‘pilot’ several identified activities with partners and collaborators in April to June 2021.
+As part of this project, EWB Australia will undertake research, semi-structured interviews, focus group sessions and co-creation workshops with key stakeholders from November 2020 to May 2021.

 The project is supported through the generosity of Bindy and David Koadlow.